-If a home inspection reveals any illegal additions, you can ask the seller to obtain the proper permits now, use this information as a bargaining chip or choose to back out of the deal.
+If a home inspection reveals any illegal additions, you can ask the seller to obtain the proper permits now.
+Then, use this information as a bargaining chip or choose to back out of the deal.

 5.)
 Obtain insurance easily

 Lots of home insurance companies will not insure a home if it has not undergone a certified inspection.
-Insurance companies don’t want to take a chance covering a home that’s going to need costly repairs in the near future.
+Insurance companies don’t want to take a chance covering a home that’s going to need costly repairs soon.

 6.)
 Learn how to protect your investment

 Most home inspections will reveal several problems.
-If these problems are minor enough to keep you interested in buying the house in its present condition, you can use them as bargaining chips to renegotiate the purchasing price of the home.
+If these problems are minor enough to keep you interested in buying the house, you can use them as bargaining chips to renegotiate the purchasing price of the home.

 No matter how perfect your dream home looks, it’s never a good idea to skip a home inspection.